CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     to stop the translation engine as soon as an unknown value, not taken into account yet in the validation rules, is encountered.
 They can then fix the translation table and resume translation.
-The global "stopOnInvalid" configuration parameter is no help here, since setting it to TRUE would make the engine stop for already handled invalid values.
+The global “stopOnInvalid” configuration parameter is no help here, since setting it to TRUE would make the engine stop for already handled invalid values.
 The proper way to stop the engine in this case is to make every validation rule helper function take an